jlouis2k4/cs46x-eth-smart-contracts-scaffolding/packages/hardhat/docs/index.md

 event WithdrawRequestVote(address voter, uint256 totalVote)
 ```

+_Event that will be emitted whenever a contributor votes for a withdraw request_

 ### AmountWithdrawSuccessful

 ```solidity
 event AmountWithdrawSuccessful(uint256 requestId, string description, uint256 amount, uint256 noOfVotes, bool isApproved, address recipient)
 ```

+_Event that will be emitted whenever an approved withdraw request is sent to owner_

 ### contribute